Xilinx/mlir-air/AIRConversionPasses.md

 ```
 ### `-air-split-devices`

-_Split the input into one output per AIE.device op_
+_Split the input into one output per aie.device op_

 #### Options